+Text description provided by the architects.
 When an old monastery located around the city of Como, Italy, was being remodelled and converted into a residential complex, two adjacent units have been connected to form this duplex apartment.
 The shape of the original units is clearly enhanced by the different pitched ceiling direction as well as by their different heights.
 The main idea was to keep the shell intact, maintaining the entire length of the unit open and invading the space minimally.

 To allow the maximum projection surface, the upper kitchen cabinets are hidden behind the wall and slide down with a motorized system.
 The other characteristic element in the main space is the staircase, which is an assembled steel beam with open treads made by a cantilever steel plate covered in wood.
 Canadian maple has been carefully selected for the hardwood floors, and since maple wood isn't stable with radiant floor heating, the floor planks were custom built with 2.5mm Canadian maple top and back layers on a particle board.
 The 20cm width of the floor planks modulate the position of all the elements, from the walls to the millwork.
 The floor planks also runs up the master suite wall, which is lit by an upper light cove.

 All perimeter walls and ceilings hide an additional layer of thermal insulation and the bathrooms are equipped with radiant panels in the ceiling.
 The walls adjacent to other units have been covered with a led layer to give additional acoustical insulation.
 Glacier white Corian is used for counter tops and sinks in the kitchen, laundry room and bathrooms, for the bath-tub, showers and parts of the bathroom walls.
 The house is fully automated and is managed by a server located in the studio on the second level.
 Everything has been custom designed, including the entire kitchen, bathroom sinks, beds, dining table, desks and bath-tub.